benbjurstrom/pgvector-scout/README.md

 ];
 ```

-### 3. Set the scout driver to `pgvector` in your `.env` file and add your OpenAI API key:
+#### 3. Set the scout driver to pgvector in your .env file and add your OpenAI API key:
 ```env
 SCOUT_DRIVER=pgvector
 OPENAI_API_KEY=your-api-key
 ```

-#### 4. Run the scout index command to create a migration file for your embeddings
+#### 4. Run the scout index command to create a migration file for your embeddings:

-In this case we'll use the `openai` index.

 ```bash
 php artisan scout:index openai php artisan migrate
 ```

 #### 5. Update the model you wish to make searchable:
 Add the `HasEmbeddings` and `Searchable` traits to your model.
 Additionally add a `searchableAs()` method that returns the name of your index.
-Again we're using the `openai` index.
 Finally implement `toSearchableArray()` with the content from the model you want converted into an embedding.

 ```php
 use BenBjurstrom\PgvectorScout\Models\Concerns\HasEmbeddings;